Shin Shifra: Literary works

 Shifra's greatest work, done in collaboration with Prof. Jacob Klein of the Bar-Ilan University, is the anthology of Ancient Near East poetry, on which they spent 15 years in its translation to Hebrew from Sumerian and Akkadian.
 It includes epic poetry, myths and song cycles such as the Epic of Gilgamesh, Enûma Eliš and a Tammuz-Ishtar song cycle.

-This translation is quite unique in its coverage of works from the Ancient Near East, vs. the vast majority of ancient literature translations to Hebrew, that covers works of Western culture.
-The translation reveals the common base of the ancient near east mythology and the Genesis creation narrative and flood narrative, and brings to light a unique feminine narrative.
+Unlike most translations of ancient literature into Hebrew, which draw primarily from Western cultural traditions, this translation focuses on works from the Ancient Near East.
+It draws connections between Ancient Near Eastern mythology and the Genesis creation narrative and flood narrative, and highlights feminine perspectives within these texts.

 In her last years, Shifra published adaptations for children and young adults of the Sumerian and Akkadian cultural heritage.
 In "The Epic of Gilgamesh", she chose to present the stories of the myths via a fictitious Assyrian narrator, Kerdi-Nergal, who recites tales to King Ashurbanipal.

 The common thread connecting Shifra's translations and many of her other works is the geographical location affinity linking the Land of Israel to the Middle East.
 She recalled that her initial interest in the literature of the Ancient Near East was sparked by her delving into the works of Nisim Aloni.
 This connection was central to the ideology of the Canaanism movement, with whose members she was closely associated, especially to Yonatan Ratosh and Aharon Amir.
 Shifra attested that Ratosh had edited her early poems.
 Shifra was also on the editorial team of Ratosh's periodical "The New Keshet".

 Shifra's poetry was translated into several languages, and her original works and translations were published in periodicals and literary supplements.